The Americanization of Emily: Comparison with the novel

 The Americanization of Emily is based on William Bradford Huie's 1959 novel of the same name.
 The New York Times ran a brief news item mentioning Huie's novel prior to its publication, but never reviewed it, although in 1963 Paddy Chayefsky's development of the novel into a screenplay was found worthy of note.
 A first draft of the film's screenplay was written by George Goodman, who previously had a success at MGM with The Wheeler Dealers (1963), also with James Garner as the male lead and with the same director and producer.
 In 1964, a Broadway musical with music written by John Barry was announced.
 Chayefsky's adaptation, while retaining the title, characters, situation, background and many specific plot incidents, told a very different story.
 He said, "I found the book, which is serious in tone, essentially a funny satire, and that's how I'm treating it."

-The screenplay's theme of cowardice as a virtue has no parallel in the novel; in fact, the novel does not mention cowardice at all.

-The screenplay implies, but never explicitly explains, what is meant by the term "Americanization".
-The novel uses "Americanized" to refer to a woman who accepts, as a normal condition of wartime, the exchange of her sexual favors for gifts of rare wartime commodities.
-Thus, in reply to the question "Has Pat been Americanized?", a character answers:

-Thoroughly.
-She carries a diaphragm in her kitbag.
-She has seen the ceilings of half the rooms in the Dorchester [hotel].
-She asks that it be after dinner: she doesn't like it on an empty stomach.
-She admits she's better after steak than after fish.
-She requires that it be in a bed, and that the bed be in Claridge's, the Savoy, or the Dorchester.

-This theme runs throughout the novel.
-Another character says "We operate just like a whorehouse...except we don't sell it for cash.
-We swap it for Camels [cigarettes] and nylons [stockings] and steak and eggs and lipstick...this dress...came from Saks Fifth Avenue in the diplomatic pouch."
-Emily asks Jimmy, "Am I behaving like a whore?"
-Jimmy replies, "Whoring is a peacetime activity."

-The screenplay uses Hershey bars to symbolize the luxuries enjoyed by Americans and their "Americanized" companions, but the novel uses strawberries.

-The novel briefly mentions that Mrs. Barham, Emily's mother, has been mentally affected by wartime stress, but she is not a major character.
-There is no mention of her self-deception or pretense that her husband and son are still alive.
-The film contains a long scene between Charlie and Mrs. Barham, full of eloquent antiwar rhetoric, in which Charlie breaks down Mrs. Barham's denial and reduces her to tears while insisting that he has performed an act of kindness.
-The novel has no parallel to this scene.